-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of the Company as of June 30.
-2022 and 2021, and the results of its operations and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Institute as of June 30.
+2022 and 2021, and the results of their operations, changes in their net assets, and their cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.